noam-honig/graphql-discussion-with-jycouet/README.md

   - [ ] Share my clean SQL function?
   - [ ] Tune formats? (provide a function?)
 - In the todo list, where to we set a v1? v2?
-- Adding a nice throw on db doesn't exist?
+- Adding a nice log on db doesn't exist?
 - Field enum? to have db Enums?

 ## Notes